Function symbol

 which is simply a function with domain [T] and codomain [U].
 It is a requirement of a consistent model that [F(X)] = [F(Y)] whenever [X] = [Y].

 Introducing new function symbols

 In a treatment of predicate logic that allows one to introduce new predicate symbols, one will also want to be able to introduce new function symbols.
 Given the function symbols F and G, one can introduce a new function symbol F ∘ G, the composition of F and G, satisfying (F ∘ G)(X) = F(G(X)), for all X.

 Of course, the right side of this equation doesn't make sense in typed logic unless the domain type of F matches the codomain type of G, so this is required for the composition to be defined.

 One also gets certain function symbols automatically.

 In untyped logic, there is an identity predicate id that satisfies id(X) = X for all X.

 In typed logic, given any type T, there is an identity predicate idT with domain and codomain type T; it satisfies idT(X) = X for all X of type T.

 Similarly, if T is a subtype of U, then there is an inclusion predicate of domain type T and codomain type U that satisfies the same equation; there are additional function symbols associated with other ways of constructing new types out of old ones.

 Additionally, one can define functional predicates after proving an appropriate theorem.

 (If you're working in a formal system that doesn't allow you to introduce new symbols after proving theorems, then you will have to use relation symbols to get around this, as in the next section.)

 Specifically, if you can prove that for every X (or every X of a certain type), there exists a unique Y satisfying some condition P, then you can introduce a function symbol F to indicate this.
+This is called an extension by definition.
 Note that P will itself be a relational predicate involving both X and Y.

 So if there is such a predicate P and a theorem: